faisalece/faisalece/README.md

 <div class="section-content">
 <div class="description markdown">
 <p>The interests section in a resume typically refers to a section where you can mention your hobbies, interests, and activities outside of work or school.
 This section can give potential employers a better idea of your personality, your values, and your interests beyond your professional experience.</p>
-<p>Including an interest section in your resume can be helpful if your interests are relevant to the job you are applying for, such as if you are applying for a job in a creative field and your hobbies include painting or writing.
-It can also be useful if you are applying for a job where teamwork or social skills are important, and you can mention interests that demonstrate those qualities.</p>
-<p>However, it is important to be selective when including an interest section in your resume, and to choose interests that are appropriate and professional.
-Avoid including controversial or potentially offensive interests, and focus on interests that showcase your positive qualities and strengths.</p>

 </div>
 <div class="items">
 <div class="item">